504th Infantry Regiment (United States): Global War on Terror (Operations Enduring Freedom, Iraqi Freedom, and Freedom's Sentinel)

 The 1st Brigade Combat Team, including both 1st and 2nd battalions of the 504th PIR, deployed again to Al Anbar Province, Iraq, in August 2009 as the first Advise and Assist Brigade (AAB) in support of Operation Iraqi Freedom and redeployed in late July 2010.
 During the deployment, they trained and supported Iraqi Security Forces, helping to make the second national elections a success in Anbar, with few injuries and no loss of life.
 They also conducted parachute training jumps out of Al Asad Airbase.

 Roughly 2,500 of the 3,500-strong 1st Brigade Combat Team deployed to Afghanistan from March to September 2012 to spearhead the last major clearing operation of the war, fighting insurgent forces in southern Ghazni Province.
 The brigade conducted nearly 3,500 patrols, killed or captured 400 enemy combatants, found nearly 200 roadside bombs and weapons caches, and engaged the enemy over 170 times.
 Seven paratroopers were killed in action, including two with 1-504 PIR and two with 2-504 PIR.

 In February 2014 1-504 and 2-504 again deployed to Afghanistan.
 Most of 1-504 were stationed in Bagram Air Base as the Theatre Reserve Force for all of RC East.
-While A-1-504 was in FOB Ghazni conducting clearing operations and FOB defense patrols to disrupt Taliban forces while the retrograde was in full swing.
+While A-1-504 & C-1-504 were in FOB Ghazni conducting clearing operations and FOB defense patrols to disrupt Taliban forces while the retrograde was in full swing.
 2-504 was in Kandahar Air Base providing Theatre Reserve Force for RC South and conducting security operations in RC West.
 2 paratroopers from 1-504 were killed, with several others wounded.
 They re-deployed to Fort Bragg in November 2014.